Food is a complex subject, and so is our connection to it.

 Other consequences of BED may include school, work, career, or financial difficulties, as eating behaviors can trickle down to many areas of your life.

 BED can affect people of any age, gender identity, race, ethnicity, cultural values, or body size.
 Weight is not a reliable indicator of an eating disorder.
 Those with BED may have an average weight, be overweight, or obese.
 BED is common in adolescents and young adults, typically starting in the late teens or early 20s.
 Yet, it can also impact children, middle-aged and older adults.
 BED may be linked to a variety of genetic, physical, psychological, and environmental variables.
-Some of the common risk factors involved in BED and other eating disorders include:

 Any individual going through BED can benefit from treatment to recover.